ikoniqoz/nitrodocs/content/developers/addons/modules/basic-structure.md

 # Module Development

-PyroCMS is built to be modular, so creating modules is a pretty simple process.
+NitroCMS is built to be modular, so creating modules is a pretty simple process.
 The core modules are stored in <dfn>system/cms/modules</dfn> and you can install extra ones to <dfn>addons/default/modules</dfn> or <dfn>addons/shared_addons/modules</dfn>.
 Any module you create should go into one of those two locations, not in <dfn>system/cms/modules</dfn>.

 Each module can contain the following directories: